aghilanbaskar/zoho-mail-cli/README.md

 # Zoho Mail CLI

-Zoho mail cli is node client tool used to authenticate and read account and messages data
+Zoho Mail CLI is a node client tool used to authenticate and read account and messages data

 ## Prerequisites
     * npm  >= 5.0.0